-Press Next, and you should be able to select the desired visibility attribute for the folder:
+After selecting a folder or a file, press Next again, and you should be able to select the desired visibility attribute for it:

 In addition to the hidden attribute, it's also a good idea to protect the folder with the no access attribute as well, to make other users unable to open files from that folder even if they cannot see them (such as through the previously created shortcuts, for example).
 To do that, press Next, and select the No access option:

-Now resume the protection, and the folder you've made hidden will become invisible to Windows Explorer, Windows applications, MS-DOS programs, command prompt, as well as to the Open/Save As dialogs used by the applications to open and save documents.
+To see the restrictions in action, resume the protection (or Apply the changes), and the folder you've made hidden should become invisible to Windows Explorer, Windows applications, MS-DOS programs, and the command prompt.
 All files and subfolders that might be located in that folder will be hidden, too, until you pause the protection.

 If you did not select to hide the folder, but only selected the no access option, then the folder would be visible, but an attempt to open it would result in the Access denied or a similar message displayed by Windows.
 To allow access to such a folder, pause the protection.
 When done, resume the protection to make the folder inaccessible again.